 Like many of its Litchfield-area neighbors, Kent (pop.
-2,918) had a thriving iron industry until competition from larger Pennsylvania mines—with better access to post-Civil War markets—forced the local furnace to close.
-Now it’s a bustling, upscale market town, its main street (US-7) lined with antiques shops, galleries, and boutiques that have replaced blacksmith shops and wheelwrights.
-The area’s transition from industry to leisure is implicit in the unusual displays inside the Eric Sloane Museum (860/927-3849, Thurs.-Sun.
-10am-4pm during summer, $8), located along US-7 a mile north of Kent, near the ruins of an early-American iron foundry.
+2,962) had a thriving iron industry until competition from larger Pennsylvania mines—with better access to post-Civil War markets—forced the local furnace to close.
+Now it’s a bustling upscale market town, its main street (US-7) lined with antiques shops, galleries, and boutiques that have replaced blacksmith shops and wheelwrights.
+The area’s transition from industry to leisure is implicit in the unusual displays inside the Eric Sloane Museum (860/927-3849, Fri.-Sun.
+10am-4pm summer, $8), located along US-7, near the ruins of an early American iron foundry.

 Kent Falls State Park, along US-7 about four miles north of the museum, is a nice place to take a break from behind the wheel.
 Along with the namesake cascade, which is most impressive after a rain, the park includes a short path through dense woods.

-Running south of Kent, parallel to US-7 for about six miles along the west bank of the Housatonic River, Schaghticoke Road is a slower, much more scenic route that gives an up-close look at the rugged geology beneath the trees.
-The route crosses the Schaghticoke Indian Reservation and passes an old Indian cemetery before rejoining US-7 via a covered bridge on Bulls Bridge Road, three miles north of Gaylordsville.
+Beginning in the south of Kent, and parallel to US-7 for about four miles along the west bank of the Housatonic River, Schaghticoke Road is a slower, much more scenic route that gives an up-close look at the rugged geology beneath the trees.
+The route crosses the Schaghticoke Reservation and passes an old Native American cemetery before rejoining US-7 via a covered bridge on Bulls Bridge Road, three miles north of Gaylordsville.